sablier-labs/flow/README.md

 This installation method is not recommended, but it is available for those who prefer it.

-First, install the submodule using Forge:
+Install the submodule using Forge:

 ```shell
 forge install --no-commit sablier-labs/flow
 ```

-Second, install the project's dependencies:
+Then, install the project's dependencies:

 ```shell
 forge install --no-commit OpenZeppelin/openzeppelin-contracts@v5.0.2 PaulRBerg/prb-math#95f00b2